Compare

 What about TFVC?

 TFVC is effectively legacy in Azure DevOps (no new projects).
-If you're on TFVC today, migrating to USourceControl is often easier than migrating to Git LFS — fewer concepts to re-learn.
+If you're on TFVC today, migrating to USourceControl is often easier than migrating to Git LFS, with fewer concepts to re-learn.

 Can Azure AD users sign in?